GiyoMoon/EVE/README.md

 [Install]
 WantedBy=multi-user.target
 ```
 **Note**: In this example I configured the service to run as the user `eve`.
-It's best practise to never run a minecraft server as root.
+It's best practice to never run a minecraft server as root.
 Make sure your user has permission to execute the executable and access the server folder.

 Now, start the service:
 ```bash